mohmeadtke/mohmeadtke/README.md

 - 👋 Hi, I’m Mohmmed Taqi
-- 👀 I’m interested in mobile dev
+- 📱 I’m a mobile dev
+- 🦾 A professional at Flutter , Firebase and unity
+- 👀 also know React and Vue
-- 🌱 I’m currently mastring flutter
+- 🌱 I’m currently mastring laravel
 - 📫 you can reach me using telegram @mohmdtke
 - ⚡ Fun fact: every thing take time , just don't rush it ..
 <!---